-Medical Billing Job Duties
+Medical Biller Job Duties

-- Check health insurance coverages for patients and help them with billing concerns or questions
+- Check medical insurance coverages for patients and help them with billing concerns or questions

-- Follow up on patient claims submitted and appeal those that have been declined
+- Follow up on patient claims submitted and appeal those that have been denied

-- Function as an intermediate between the healthcare provider, the insurance carriers and the patients for proper claim resolution
+- Act as a mediator between the healthcare provider, the insurance carriers and the patients for proper claim settlement

 - Generate and oversee Accounts Receivables reports

-- Create and deal with unpaid patient collections accounts
+- Generate and deal with unpaid patient collections accounts

-Medical billers not only work for family practices, but also White River Junction VT hospitals, urgent care facilities, nursing homes or medical groups.
-They can work in any kind of healthcare facility that depends on the revenues generated from billing third party payers and patients.
+Medical billers not only work for private practices, but also Westford VT hospitals, urgent care facilities, medical groups or nursing homes.
+They may practice in any kind of healthcare facility that depends on the revenues generated by billing patients and third party payers.

 Medical Billing and Coding Online Programs and Certification

 - American Academy of Professional Coders (AAPC).